Welcome to the world of photography. In this business, people use a variety of products to perform their job or hobby.

 With that out of the way, let us start comparing, shall we?

 A common problem occurs when people type canon camera t6 vs t7 in google, what normally gets returned is the canon rebel t6 vs t7.

 You need to understand that these are in fact both the same camera.
 This happens because of Canon’s tendency to name their camera based on the target market.

 For example, people in Japan call it the Canon Kiss X7i, in America they are called the Canon Rebel T5i, and other countries may call it the Canon EOS 700D.

 At the end of the day, it is still the same camera.
 Canon just gives it different names based on the market.
 This often confuses people, and many have questioned the reason behind it.
 Sadly, only Canon can answer.

 Although it may be worth bearing in mind that the “Rebel” moniker is usually given to entry-level cameras.

-You may wonder which is the better camera, the Canon t6 or t7?
-Starting from the strong brand reputation and the budget friendly price, these cameras are both very popular.
+You may wonder which is the better camera, the Canon T6 or T7?
+Starting from the strong brand reputation and the friendly pocket $, these cameras are both very popular.

 For starters, both cameras are DSLR (Digital Single Lens Reflex) cameras equipped with an APS-C Sensor.

 DSLR cameras are able to take many pictures with ease and low cost, these more “modern” cameras are able to quickly view images immediately after the shoot, use HDR, focus stacking, and provide many other modern features to achieve a better result.